JuliaBays/cps491s23-team04/meetingsREADME.md

 - got docker image to build locally, but still not working with staging
 - Gabby got the website css / html to show on staging but no functionality works
 - Heroku shows builds failing but deploys are "successful"
-- Will be ok without staging for minimum viable product
+- Will be ok without staging for sprint presentations

 # Sprint 3